FIFAGroep13/fifa/README.md

 # FIFA Group 13
-De Gokkers PHP Project, as extension on the original C# Project
+FIFA Group 13 Project, as extension on the original C# Project

 This project will include: PHP, PHP Controllers, CSS or SCSS